 for Disease Control published statistics for the 2012-13 season; 158 children died in the U.S., from influenza-associated illness.
 This was confirmed in a recent 2019 article.
 It's a more

 Children under age 8 who receive the vaccine for the first time need two doses separated by by 4 weeks.
-If they received one or more doses of the 2010-11 vaccine, they only need one dose.
 As of 2018, all children receive a full dose regardless of age (here in France; one US vaccine still requires a half-dose for infants).

 For infants under 6 months, recommendations in the USA and France are to vaccinate the family and all caretakers in close contact.